Proudly Hosting over 100,000 Fast Websites since 2010

 Get-NetIPaddress | Select IPAddress

-Use this PowerShell one-liner to extract just the IP string into the terminal.
+Use this PowerShell one-liner to extract just the IP string.
+Enter the command in the terminal window.

 Finding IP via Admin Interfaces